UVicNotes/CSC-106/README.md

 ## Styleguide

-If you'd like to contribute your notes please study the github repository.
+If you'd like to contribute your notes please study the github repository and submit a pull request.

+To submit a pull request fork the repo and make changes locally, push and then make a pull request.